Take 5 Reviews

 Picture

-I tend to consider 'Scream 4' to be the beginning of the next generation, so to speak.
-This is where we bring in the new high school kids to be the potential victims, while still having our favourite characters take part in the story as the older, wiser generation.
-Surviving the events of the original films are Sidney (Neve Campbell), who has just published her own book on surviving the Woodsboro murders, Dewey (David Arquette), who's now the sheriff of Woodsboro and Gale (
+I consider 'Scream 4' nowadays a stand-alone "bridge" movie between the first and the next generation (which brings in Melissa Barrera and Jenna Ortega).
+A new group of high school kids is brought in as potential victims for the "meat grinder," while our favourite characters remain in the story as the older, wiser generation.
+Surviving the events of the original films are Sidney (Neve Campbell), who has just published her own book on surviving the Woodsboro murders, Dewey (David Arquette), who's now the sheriff of Woodsboro, and Gale (Courteney Cox), who is now married to Dewey and has since given up reporting.

 3/5